 More Rain than Sitka

-My daughter used to live in Sitka Alaska and we visited often.
+My daughter used to live in Sitka, Alaska, and we visited often.
 Seattle doesn’t get a lot of rain compared to Sitka.
 In Sitka, the standard footwear is called Sitka sneakers.
 They are rubber boots.
 Sitka isn’t in a rain shadow of any sort.
 Something is always falling from the sky.
-In Sitka, they don’t get lots of snow, but buckets of rain.
+In Sitka, they don’t get much snow but buckets of rain.

 Olympic Rain Shadow

-Mount Olympus in Olympic National Park gets more rain than Sitka, lots more rain than Sitka.
-Typically on Mount Olympus, you have rain or snow.
+Mount Olympus in Olympic National Park gets more rain than Sitka—lots of rain.
+Typically, on Mount Olympus, you have rain or snow.
 The only reason that Mount Olympus isn’t completely snow-capped year-round is that the rain melts the snow.
-I have seen different rainfall totals for Mount Olympus that easily exceed 200 inches a year.
+I have seen different rainfall totals for Mount Olympus that easily exceed 200 inches yearly.
 The north side of Mount Olympus has active (slowly moving downhill) glaciers.

-Olympic National Park shields areas to the east of Olympic National Park from the rain.
-Areas to the west of Olympic National Park get lots of rain.
-The center of the Olympic rain shadow is to the northeast of Sequim Washington.
+Olympic National Park shields areas to the east from rain, while areas to the west get lots of rain.
+The center of the Olympic rain shadow is to the northeast of Sequim, Washington.

 Sequim Washington

-In Sequim Washington, the annual rainfall total is less than twenty inches a year.
-The area most protected from serious rainfall extends from the northwest part of Olympic National Park all the way to and including parts of Whidbey Island.
-As you move further away from Sequim the cities of Port Townsend, and Port Angeles, get about twenty-five inches of rain a year.
+In Sequim, Washington, the annual rainfall total is less than twenty inches.
+The area most protected from severe rainfall extends from the northwest part of Olympic National Park to and including parts of Whidbey Island.
+As you move further away from Sequim, the cities of Port Townsend and Port Angeles get about twenty-five inches of rain a year.

-On Whidbey Island, the area that gets the least amount of rain is Fort Casey.
-As you may recall we embarked on our ferry to cross the Puget Sound at Fort Casey arriving in Port Townsend.
+On Whidbey Island, Fort Casey is the area with the least rain.
+As you may recall, we embarked on our ferry to cross the Puget Sound at Fort Casey, arriving in Port Townsend.
 Here is a link to these articles.
 Our RV Floats and Port Townsend

 The Blue Hole

 One of the misconceptions associated with the Olympic rain shadow is that it is merely overcast.
-Of course, that can happen but for many days in Sequim, when it is dreary and rainy in Seattle there is a clear blue sky in Sequim.
-As a disclaimer, Sequim gets plenty of clouds, but it isn’t comparable to Arizona where they get more than two hundred bright sunny days per year.
+Of course, that can happen, but for many days in Sequim, when it is dreary and rainy in Seattle, there is a clear blue sky in Sequim.
+As a disclaimer, Sequim gets plenty of clouds, but it isn’t comparable to Arizona, where they get more than two hundred bright sunny days yearly.
 Seattle gets about 60-80 sunny days per year.
-Long-term data for Sequim is harder to get but seems to be around 120 sunny days per year.
-Frequently when Seattle is overcast, Sequim will be partly cloudy.
+Long-term data for Sequim is more challenging to get but seems to be around 120 sunny days per year.
+Frequently, when Seattle is overcast, Sequim will be partly cloudy.

 Not a Banana Belt